samridhx0/samridhx0/README.md

 - 👋 Hi, I’m @samridhx0
 - 👀 I’m interested in all things cyber-security
-- 🌱 I’m currently deep diving into networking, python and bash
+- 🌱 I’m currently deep diving into networking, malware analysis, python and bash
 - 💞️ I’m looking to collaborate on any project that's interesting
 - 📫 How to reach me: 8zl4tgzjx@mozmail.com
 - ⚡ Fun fact: I love GRC